Maurya Lok

 Maurya Lok Complex or Maurya Lok is one of the oldest and major business districts and shopping areas of Patna, India.
 It contains shopping complexes, restaurants and many government offices.
 It is controlled by Patna Municipal Corporation.
+It is considered as one of the earliest shopping complex of Patna and it was established by Sumitra Devi, the first women cabinet minister of Bihar.